kacheproject/autopkg/README.md

 #### Addtional Testing

-Zig build system's testing will not cover the files imported.
-To test these files or other files you want to test, add them into `testSrcs`.
+Zig build system's testing may not cover some files you want.
+To test these files, add them into `testSrcs`.

 ````Zig
 pub fn package(name: []const u8, path: []const u8) autopkg.AutoPkgI {